openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IERT/_passes.md

 ### `-group-async-execute-ops`: Reduces number of async.execute operations
 Groups consecutive operations which utilizes the same executor and max resources into same async.execute region
 ### `-linearization`: Perform linearization of the IR
-Perform linearization of the IR.
+Perform linearization of the IR with fully sequential execution.
 ### `-move-view-ops-into-async-regions`: Moves view-like Operations inside the asynchronous regions which depends on them
 ### `-move-wait-result-to-async-block-args`: Moves 'async.await' result usage from 'async.execute' body to it's operands
 ### `-optimize-async-deps`: Optimizes dependencies between 'async.execute' operations